 Sizes of Air Fryers:

 There are many different sizes of air fryers ranging from 3 quarts up to 8 quarts.
 The size you buy will vary by your family size.
-I have a 3.4-quart air fryer and it is best for a family of two.
+I have a 3.4-quart air fryer, which is best for a family of two.
 My Ninja Foodie is 8-quarts, combined with the two basket sections.
 This is perfect for a family of four.

 Oven Style Air Fryers:

-I have only tested one oven-style of air fryer, and it is pictured above.
-I felt like this style of air fryer is nice because the air can really circulate well around the food in this style of air fryer.
-I used this air fryer to make these Gluten Free Chicken Tenders.
+I have only tested one oven-style air fryer, but it was recently discontinued.
+This style of air fryer is nice because the air can circulate well around the food.
+I used this air fryer to make theseย Gluten-Free Chicken Tenders.

-The model also has a rotisserie feature, so you can cook a rotisserie chicken in it.
-I haven't tried that yet; it looked intimidating.
+The model also has a rotisserie feature, so you can cook a rotisserie chicken.
+I haven’t tried that yet; it looked intimidating.

-Overall, air fryers are a great tool for people who want to enjoy their favorite fried foods healthier or are looking for a convenient, versatile cooking appliance.
+Overall, air fryers are a great tool for people who want to enjoy their favorite fried foods healthier or want a convenient, versatile cooking appliance.

 Popular Gluten Free Air Fryer Recipes: